Capital city

 A capital city, or just capital, is the municipality holding primary status in a country, state, province, department, or other subnational division, usually as its seat of government.
 A capital is typically a city that physically encompasses the government's offices and meeting places; the status as capital is often designated by law or a constitution.
 In some jurisdictions, including several countries, different branches of government are in different settlements, sometimes meaning there are multiple official capitals.
 In some cases, a distinction is made between the official (constitutional) capital and the seat of government.

 English-language media often use the name of the capital metonymically to refer to the government sitting there.
-Thus, "London–Washington relations" is understood to mean diplomatic relations between Great Britain and the United States.
+For example, "London–Washington relations" is understood to mean diplomatic relations between the United Kingdom and the United States.

+Rome, as the capital of the Roman Empire (and present-day Italy), acquired the nickname of Caput Mundi.

 Terminology and etymology

-Rome, as the capital of the Roman Empire, acquired the nickname of Caput Mundi ("Capital of the world").

 The word capital derives from the Latin word caput (genitive capitis), meaning 'head', later borrowed from Medieval Latin capitālis ('of the head').
 The Latin phrase Roma Caput Mundi was already used by the poet Ovid in the 1st century BC.
 It originates out of a classical European understanding of the known world: Europe, North Africa, and Southwest Asia.
 The phrase is related to the enduring power of the city first as the capital of the Republic and the Empire, and later as the centre of the Catholic Church.

 In several English-speaking states, the terms county town and county seat are also used in lower administrative divisions.
 In some unitary states, subnational capitals may be known as 'administrative centres'.
 The capital is often the largest city of its constituent, though not always.